GircysRomualdas/chess/README.md

 # Chess

-Player vs player chess game built with Python and Pygame.
+A player vs player chess game built with Python and Pygame.
+Two players can play locally on the same computer.

 ---